Want to see Stensul in action? Join our live group demo on Thursday! January 30 at 12:00 PM ET. Save your spot here.

 Share

-It should be obvious.
-Develop a good plan, implement it properly, and manage it carefully.
-Solid results will come.
-Unfortunately, far too frequently that logic isn’t recognized until it’s too late.
+It should be obvious: Develop a good plan, implement it properly, manage it carefully, and solid results will come.
+Far too frequently, however, that logic isn’t recognized until it’s too late.

-That phrase was coined by an instructor during a programming class given in the 1950’s.
-He admonished his students for thinking the room-sized computer would provide correct answers to incorrect input.
-He added, “if you start wrong, you stay wrong.”
+That phrase was coined by an instructor during a programming class given in the 1950s.
+He admonished his students for thinking the room-sized computer would provide correct answers with incorrect input.
+He added, “If you start wrong, you stay wrong.”

 If you’re involved in a deadline-driven, strategically important email effort, wrong is the last place you want to be.

-An email brief takes into account all the steps that need to be taken by everyone involved in the project.
-Plus why those steps should be taken as well as what information is needed so no one makes a misstep.
-After working with hundreds of marketers who created thousands of emails over the last five years, stensul has determined there are 6 keys to an effective email brief.
-They are:
+An email brief takes into account all the steps everyone involved in the project need to take.
+Plus, it states why to take those steps as well as what information is needed so no one makes a misstep.
+After working with hundreds of marketers who created thousands of emails over the last five years, Stensul has determined there are six keys to an effective email brief:

 1. Email structure